jaynetics/jaynetics.github.io/content/posts/nihilism-chat-gpt.md

 ChatGPT hands out a list that offers a good balance of historical and contemporary relevance.

 The "disclaimer" in the last paragraph of this reply is repeated in a similar fashion throughout the conversation.
-This quickly gets old, so I omit it from here on.
+This quickly gets old, so I will omit it from here on.

 Next question!